yassinebenaid/nishimia/README.md

 - built in functions
 - if-conditions
 - Closures
-- functions are first-class sitizens , this means you can pass them as arguments or return them as values,
+- functions are first-class citizens , this means you can pass them as arguments or return them as values,
 - error handling out of the box

 nothing of the above features is perfect , but as said, its still work perfectly